python/typing/docs/spec/callables.rst

-The destination callable doesn't contain ``**kwargs``, the source callable contains ``**kwargs: Unpack[TypedDict]`` and the destination function's keyword arguments are assignable to the corresponding keys in source function's ``TypedDict``.
+The destination callable doesn't contain ``**kwargs``, the source callable contains ``**kwargs: Unpack[TypedDict]`` and the destination function's keyword arguments are :term:`assignable` to the corresponding keys in source function's ``TypedDict``.
 Moreover, not required keys should correspond to optional function arguments, whereas required keys should correspond to required function arguments.
 Again, the rest of the parameters have to be compatible.